 As a business, resolving a customer query quickly is linked to great customer experience (CX).
 However, providing great CX is not the only benefit to AHT.
 Another benefit is that the cost per contact is greatly reduced and the overall cost of the Contact Centre is lower where the AHT rate is favourable.

-Here Are 8 Ways To Achieve Average Handling Time
+Here Are 8 Ways To Improve Amazon Connect Average Handling Time

 - Add screen pop to your call routing platform